vlutton/encore-ui/CONTRIBUTING.md

 The most complex PRs are usually "New Components".
 The "PR Steps" below describe our criteria for putting together a new component PR.
 For the other types, adjust the steps as necessary, let common sense be your guide!

 Currently, when adding a new component, our most precious resource is the time of our designers.
-We want to ensure that the PR process is as streamlined for them as possible, and this is made explicit below.
+To ensure that the PR process is as streamlined for them as possible, please make sure to follow the steps below.

 ## PR Steps
 * **Prerequisites**: